-- contractually secure its right to audit (and the right to audit of the relevant authorities, if applicable) and its right to access the premises of the cloud computing supplier; - ensure that data and the location of computer processing are secure through the use of appropriate controls44 (established using a risk-based approach) such as encryption technologies for data in transit, in memory and at rest; - mitigate supply chain outsourcing risks when suppliers outsource certain activities to other suppliers; - develop appropriate contingency plans and exit strategies enabling the institution to terminate any contractual agreement without any disruption in service delivery or any impact on regulatory compliance or the continuity and quality of ICT services provided to clients. - monitor the development of potential concentration risk if the delivery of critical services depends on a small number of service providers; - monitor and obtain assurance of supplier compliance with security objectives and measures and performance expectations.
+- ensure that data and the location of computer processing are secure through the use of appropriate controls39 (established using a risk-based approach) such as encryption technologies for data in transit, in memory and at rest; - mitigate supply chain outsourcing risks when suppliers outsource certain activities to other suppliers; - develop appropriate contingency plans and exit strategies enabling the institution to terminate any contractual agreement without any disruption in service delivery or any impact on regulatory compliance or the continuity and quality of ICT services provided to clients; - monitor the development of potential concentration risk if the delivery of critical services depends on a small number of service providers; - monitor and obtain assurance of supplier compliance with security objectives and measures and performance expectations.

 Given the number of suppliers and the variety of potential impacts that outsourcing and cloud computing can have on financial institutions, strict controls should be put into place.
-Cybersecurity should not be considered only at the level of major suppliers or critical service providers but also at the level of the links deemed weakest.
+Cybersecurity should not be considered only at the level of major suppliers or critical service providers.
+Certain other suppliers could, in fact, be a weak link in the security processes.